NeoNEXT/neoline/api_reference.md

 ### CONNECTION_REJECTED

 This event will be fired if user rejected the connection from dapp.
 If the dapp being listed in neoline authorization center and marked as rejected, this callback will also be fired.
-Relevant apis are: `getAccount`, `transfer`, `invoke`.
+Relevant apis are: [getAccount](#getAccount), [transfer](#transfer), [invoke](#invoke).

 #### Example